 DAY 4: TREK FROM LAKA GOT TO MCLEODGANJ

 Follow the same route on the way back via Triund or different.
 This will depend on the snow.
 If there is less snow, then we will follow a different path which goes from Triund going over a grassy meadow and descends to Bhagsu Nag and then to Mcleodganj and will come to our base camp at Mcleodganj.Night stay will be at the camp.

 - Meals during stay as per the itinerary.

 - All trained guide and staff( Porter, Cook etc)

 - Adventure gears as required (Sleeping Bag, Sleeping Mat,Tent, ropes etc).
-Individuals are required to bring only their clothing and a Rucksack to carry the same.
+Individuals are required to bring only their clothing in a light backpack.